top of page

 Often families recognize the need for Doula care, but do not know if they can afford it.
 Here are some things to consider:

-• While most insurance policies do not cover the cost of Doula services, many Health Savings Accounts or Flexible Spending Accounts do reimburse for these services.
+• While many insurance policies do not cover the cost of Doula services, many Health Savings Accounts or Flexible Spending Accounts do reimburse for these services.
 If you have an HSA or a FSA check with your account provider to see if Doula services are covered.

 • Doula services make a great gift, especially if this is not your first baby and you already have all the needed supplies.
 Maybe a family member, friend or group would like to contribute toward the fee.
 I do offer gift certificates.
 Also here is a link to Babylist, an easy way to add Doula services to your registry. https://www.babylist.com/index